Your Questions Answered

 In print documents, such as PDFs and Microsoft Word, underlines may be used to bring attention to a section of text.
 However, website users are accustomed to seeing links underlined.
 This is a convention that Stanford Sites adopted for indicating links in text areas.
 This use of underlines also makes it possible to meet WCAG 2.0 1.3.1 and WCAG 2.0 1.4.1, which state:

 - we use visual cues to indicate links, and

 - color is not used as the only visual means of conveying information.

 When you want to bring attention to a section of the text, consider using either bold or italics.

 Why can’t I make a link open in a new tab?

-Stanford sites does support opening links in a new tab.
-This is a decision based on user research.
-Please encourage site visitors to use CTRL+Click on Windows and CMD+Click on MacOS to open tabs in a new window
+Stanford Sites does not support opening links in a new tab to provide the best user experience on a variety of devices and screensizes.
+Please encourage site visitors to use CTRL+Click on Windows and CMD+Click on MacOS to open tabs in a new window.

 Can I remove the title?

 No. Removing the title will confuse users and search engines.